Connect with a certified trainer for free

 We are here to help!

-The fibula bone is a long thin bone on the outside of the leg that extends from the knee to the ankle.
-The fibula bone is the smaller of the two bones in the upper leg Most of your weight is carried by the larger bone of your leg called the tibia (shin bone)..
-The fibula can be broken or fractured anywhere along its course from the outside of the knee to the ankle.
-A proximal fibula fracture is a fracture that occurs on near the knee on the outside of the leg.
+The fibula bone is a long, thin bone on the outside of the leg that extends from the knee to the ankle.
+The fibula bone is the smaller of the two bones in the upper leg.
+Most of your weight is carried by the larger leg bone, which is called the tibia (shin bone).
+The fibula can be broken or fractured anywhere along its course, from the outside of the knee to the ankle.
+A proximal fibula fracture is a fracture that occurs near the knee on the outside of the leg, sometimes referred to as an upper fibula break.

 What causes a Proximal Fibula Fracture and How to Treat it?
 Hero Image 2